oci-landing-zones/terraform-oci-multicloud-azure/templates/az-oci-adbs/README.md

-# Terraform Template to setup SSO Federation between OCI & Azure
+# Terraform Template to create Oracle ADBS on Azure

-Terraform Template to step up [SSO Between OCI and Microsoft Azure](https://docs.oracle.com/en-us/iaas/Content/Identity/tutorials/azure_ad/sso_azure/azure_sso.htm) This template peforms all steps described in document using Terraform.

 Terraform module for **Oracle Autonomous Database Service (ADBS)** , Createss a new Azure virtual network with oracle network attachment subnet and link it to new Autonomous Database resource in Oracle Database @ Azure .